Easter Sunday School Lesson: Jesus Is Our Savior

 Tear the Curtain

 Say: Even though it was the afternoon, things got really dark.
 Then the curtain in the Temple ripped.
-You might not understand why that’s important, but let’s see if we can make sense of that.
+Hmm, I wonder why that’s important?
+Let’s see if we can make sense of that.

 Celebrate the Resurrection